Adam Crozier

-Adam Alexander Crozier (born 26 January 1964) is a Scottish businessman, and was formerly the chief executive officer of media company ITV plc, operator of the ITV television network covering most of the United Kingdom.

-After a career at Saatchi & Saatchi culminating in the post of joint chief executive in 1995, he came to wide public prominence as the new chief executive of The Football Association in 2000 at the age of 35, before in 2003 becoming the chief executive of the Royal Mail Group, the United Kingdom's mail delivery service, where he oversaw a controversial modernisation and redundancy programme.
+Adam Alexander Crozier (born 26 January 1964) is a Scottish business executive and chairman of Whitbread and BT Group.
+He was formerly the chief executive of ITV plc.
+After a career at Saatchi & Saatchi culminating in the role of joint chief executive in 1995, he came to wide public prominence as the new chief executive of The Football Association in 2000, before in 2003 becoming the chief executive of the Royal Mail Group until 2010.

-In January 2010 he was announced as the new chief executive of ITV plc, where he arrived on 26 April 2010.
-Crozier announced he was leaving this post in June 2017.

-Crozier became the Chairman of BT Group Plc on the 1st December 2021.

 Early life and education

 Crozier was born and raised on the Isle of Bute on the west coast of Scotland in 1964.
 His father was a manager for Lord Bute, and his mother was secretary to the managing director of The Scotsman.
 Crozier went to a school in Ayr, before moving to Graeme High School, a comprehensive school in Falkirk.
 He graduated with a Bachelor of Arts degree (BA) in business organisation from Edinburgh's Heriot-Watt University.
 While at school, Crozier had trials with both Hibernian and Stirling Albion football clubs.

-Crozier received an Honorary Doctorate from Heriot-Watt University in 2005.
+Crozier received an honorary doctorate from Heriot-Watt University in 2005.